agailloty/portfolio-site/content/english/authors/admin/_index.md

 I'm turning to Data science because I love taking challenges that let me grow and solving business problems with data is something I really want to do.

 I strive for continuous progress in everything I do.
-I do not settle on titles or diplomas but I am skills-and-solutions oriented and so am keen to work in an environment which encourages me to succeed and grow professionally where I can use my skills and knowledge appropriately.
+I do not settle on titles or diplomas but I am skills-and-solutions oriented and so am enthousiast to work in an environment which encourages me to succeed and grow professionally where I can use my skills and knowledge appropriately.

 I am open to all propositions related to Data science whether it is for an internship or job offers.
 I'm proficient with R programming and with the tidyverse ecosystems for Data science.
 I am now focusing on transfering these skills to Python so to be fluent with both languages.